All Episodes

 But some reporter at the Daily Beast said that Romney waited to hear from me before telling Aiken to pull out.

-The reporter's name is Michael Tomaske.
+The reporter's name is Michael Tomaski.

-Sometime after that, the Romney campaign released a statement saying the same.
+One time after that, the Romney campaign released a statement saying the same.

 Who's the leader of that party?

-What kind of president of the United States will such a man be who waits for green lights from Rush Limbaugh before taking bold stand?
+What kind of president of the United States will such a man be who waits for green lights from Rush Limbaugh before taking Bold Stand?

-This is an out and out lie.
+This is an out-and-out lie.

 It's typical from the media today.